KristianDamPedersen/fakenewsproject/README.md

 # Fake News Project
 Group 1 - shared repository related to the Fake News Project in Data Science 2023.
+The code has only been tested on Linux (Arch, NixOS, Fedora).
+The code will not work on Windows since the scripts use UNIX paths.

+## Specs
+The code was run on various machines, the large multithreaded tasks (tokenisation, TF-iDF, SVD, UMAP, etc.) and the XGBoost, small DNN, and logistic regression were all trained on the server with specs below.
+Other tasks (big DNN, SQL, data exploration, etc.) were done on two other machines

+### Server
+- 40GiB RAM (2x8, 6x4), 20GiB of virtual compressed ram (ZRAM).
+DDR3 with 1333MHz clock.
+- i7-3820 CPU
+- p9x79 motherboard

 ## Pipeline
 In order to reproduce our pipeline on FakeNews dataset: